3.3 Fifth and Sixth Amendment Accused Rights

 • The Sixth Amendment family covers speedy and public trial, impartial jury, notice of accusation, confrontation, compulsory process, and counsel.

-• Texas Constitution Article I Section 10 and Code of Criminal Procedure Article 1.05 are central Texas accused-rights references in BPOC Chapter 7.
+• Texas Constitution Article I Section 10 and Code of Criminal Procedure Article 1.05 are the central Texas accused-rights references in the BPOC constitutional unit.

-• The 2026 JTA separately lists advising persons of constitutional Miranda rights as a core legal task.
+• The TCOLE Job Task Analysis lists advising persons of their constitutional (Miranda) rights as a discrete legal job task tied to custodial interrogation.

 Accused Rights After Suspicion Becomes a Case

 Fourth Amendment issues usually begin at the street encounter.
-Fifth and Sixth Amendment issues become more important when the state moves from suspicion toward interrogation, charging, trial, and punishment.
-BPOC Chapter 7 pairs these rights with Texas Constitution Article I and Code of Criminal Procedure Chapter 1.
+Fifth and Sixth Amendment issues grow important as the state moves from suspicion toward interrogation, charging, trial, and punishment.
+The BPOC unit pairs these rights with Texas Constitution Article I and CCP Chapter 1.

 Scenario guidance

-If a suspect is arrested after a theft investigation and then questioned about where stolen property is hidden, ask whether the setting is custodial and whether interrogation is occurring.
-If the prompt moves to trial and asks whether the accused can confront witnesses, the answer shifts to Sixth Amendment and CCP Article 1.25 concepts.
-If the prompt asks whether the accused can be tried again after an acquittal for the same offense, think double jeopardy.
+If a suspect is arrested after a theft investigation and then questioned about where stolen property is hidden, first ask whether the setting is custodial and whether interrogation is occurring — if both, Miranda applies.
+If the prompt shifts to trial and asks whether the accused may confront witnesses, the answer moves to the Sixth Amendment and CCP Article 1.25.
+If the prompt asks whether the accused can be tried again after an acquittal for the same offense, that is double jeopardy (Fifth Amendment; Tex.
+Const.
+Art.
+I Sec.
+14).

 Keep the time sequence clean.
-Street stop questions usually ask about reasonable suspicion or probable cause.
-Interview questions may ask about self-incrimination.
-Trial questions may ask about jury, counsel, public trial, and confrontation.
+Street-stop questions usually test reasonable suspicion or probable cause.
+Interview questions test self-incrimination and Miranda.
+Trial questions test jury, counsel, public trial, and confrontation.

 Exam trap